kimaaaa1/bedrock-world-invite-link/README.md

    - No extra login steps, no manual browsing.
    - The CLI prints your Bedrock world invite link, ready to copy, pin, or feed into other tooling.

-The actual “turn this URL into a Bedrock world join” magic is provided by EggNet’s backend.
+The actual “make this URL join a Bedrock world over the network” work is done by EggNet’s backend.
 This repo is the **developer-facing CLI wrapper** around that capability.

 ---